The Music Box

 The Music Box is a Laurel and Hardy short film comedy released in 1932.
 It was directed by James Parrott, produced by Hal Roach and distributed by Metro-Goldwyn-Mayer.
 The film, which depicts the pair attempting to move a piano up a long flight of steps, won the first Academy Award for Best Live Action Short (Comedy) in 1932.
 In 1997, it was selected for preservation in the National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".
+The film is widely seen as the most iconic Laurel and Hardy short, with the featured stairs becoming a popular tourist attraction.

 Plot

-In a music store, a woman (Hazel Howell) orders a player piano as a surprise birthday gift for her husband.
-She tells the manager her address — 1127 Walnut Avenue — and he hires the Laurel and Hardy Transfer Company to deliver the piano in their freight wagon.
+In a music store, a woman arranges for the purchase and delivery of a player piano as a birthday surprise for her husband.
+Upon disclosing her address at 1127 Walnut Avenue to the store manager, the Laurel and Hardy Transfer Company is enlisted to transport the instrument using their horse-drawn freight wagon.

-The duo soon learn from a postman (Charlie Hall) that the home is at the top of a very long stairway.
-Their attempts to carry the piano up the stairs result in it rolling and crashing into the street below several times, twice with Ollie in tow.
-During their first attempt, they encounter a nursemaid (Lilyan Irene) pushing a baby carriage down the steps; in trying to let her pass, they knock the piano back down the stairs.
-After the lady laughs at them, Stan kicks her in her backside, causing her to punch him back and hit Ollie over the head with a milk bottle.
-Stan and Ollie then heft the piano back up the stairs.
-In a double entendre line, the angry woman tells a policeman (Sam Lufkin) on the corner that she was "kicked right in the middle of my daily duties".
-The cop then confronts the hapless duo, kicking Ollie twice and hitting Stan with his nightstick after the latter suggests the officer is "bounding over his steps" (i.e. "overstepping his bounds").
-Meanwhile, the piano has rolled down the steps again.